konarik/AxpertControl/README.md

 axpert_ht.sh and axpert_lt.sh
 Used to be called in cron, uncoment the lines if you need to rebind the hidraw device

+cron
+example setting for low tarrif 0-5 and 15-18 o'clock